 A couple of weeks ago I talked about bedroom styling and how it’s not just aesthetics that we need to think about, it’s practicality too.

-For years I’ve slept with two pillows as one isn’t high enough, just one eve pillow is just perfect and the mattress topper.
+For years I’ve slept with two pillows as one isn’t high enough, just one eve pillow is just perfect (no wonder it features on The Dozy Owls Best Pillow Guide) and the mattress topper.
 I am blown away.
 I actually no longer have a bad back or a crick in my neck and the only thing that’s changed has been the addition to my bed!

 I was so excited by the new arrival that I even text my best friend to tell her she had to come for a test of my cloud-like bed!